Dreeseaw/ShapeNet/README.md

 ## Training

-To begin training the model and watching the loss fall, simply download the source and run the babyAImodel.py file.
+To begin training the model and watching the loss fall, simply download the source and run the babyAImodel.py file (through terminal).
 This will print out the loss and performance benchmarks periodicly.

 ## About the model